SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-permissions-templates.md

 # How to set up SharePoint permissions for templates

-We recommend that you create a separate SharePoint document library on your “SuperOffice Document site” for your templates.
+We recommend that you create a separate SharePoint document library on your SuperOffice Document site for your templates.
 If you do not use SharePoint to store your templates, you will need WebTools in order to edit the templates​.

 ## Permissions to the SharePoint document library for SuperOffice templates

 People who will edit the templates should have Permission level edit​.
 For instance, create a domain (AAD) group named template-editors​.

 All other users of SuperOffice Online must have Permission level Read.
-This is necessary because they must "read it" when creating document​.
+This is necessary because they must read it when creating document​.

 All domain groups with access to the document library must be added to the template library​.

-If all users can edit templates, you don’t need to do anything – since you have already granted edit permissions on the site level.
+If all users can edit templates you don’t need to do anything, since you have already granted edit permissions on the site level.

 ## Step 1 – Select the SuperOffice template library​